NeutrinoCorp/quark/README.md

 A Reliable Router for Event-Driven ecosystems written in Go.

-Based on reliable mechanisms from companies such as [Uber](https://eng.uber.com/reliable-reprocessing/), Quark offers an Event Router with a fine-tuned set of tools to ease overall complexity when distributed message processing is required.
+Based on reliable mechanisms from companies such as [Uber](https://eng.uber.com/reliable-reprocessing/), `Quark` offers an Event Router with a fine-tuned set of tools to ease messaging communication complexity.

 Thread-safe processing, parallelism, concurrency and graceful shutdowns are elemental components of `Quark`.